hypervel/hypervel.org/docs/docs/session.md

 The `block` option accepts two optional configs.
 The `lock` config accepted by the `block` method is the maximum number of seconds the session lock should be held for before it is released.
 Of course, if the request finishes executing before this time the lock will be released earlier.

 The `wait` config accepted by the `block` method is the number of seconds a request should wait while attempting to obtain a session lock.
-An `LaravelHyperf\Cache\Exceptions` will be thrown if the request is unable to obtain a session lock within the given number of seconds.
+An `Hypervel\Cache\Exceptions` will be thrown if the request is unable to obtain a session lock within the given number of seconds.

 If neither of these arguments is passed, the lock will be obtained for a maximum of 10 seconds and requests will wait a maximum of 10 seconds while attempting to obtain a lock: